jieguangzhou/dolphinscheduler-ray-example/README.md

 - start-ray: start a ray cluster in the docker
 - stop-ray: stop the ray cluster
-- deploy-remote: deploy the model to the remote ray cluster
-- pipeline: train the model in the local ray cluster and deploy the model to the remote ray cluster
+- pipeline: train the model in the local ray cluster and deploy the model

 ![image-20221221232334612](images/image-20221221232334612.png)